pat/thinking-sphinx/deltas.md

   <p><strong>Note</strong>: This section has not yet been updated with details for Thinking Sphinx v3.</p>
 </div>

-There are two other delta approaches that Thinking Sphinx supports.
-The first is by using a timestamp column to track when changes have happened, and then run a rake task to index just those changes on a regular basis.
+This approach is managed by using a timestamp column to track when changes have happened, and then run a rake task to index just those changes on a regular basis.

 This functionality is in a separate gem, so you'll need to install it: